How To Find The Circumference Formula

 High-Precision Calculation of Pi

 The quest to calculate pi to ever-greater precision continues.
-As of the latest updates, pi has been calculated to trillions of digits using supercomputers and advanced algorithms.
+And as of the latest updates, pi has been calculated to trillions of digits using supercomputers and advanced algorithms.
 While these extremely precise values may not be necessary for most practical applications, they are important for testing computational power and developing new algorithms.

 Software and Calculators